 Building Your Deck

 Start by listing how you’ll use your deck.
 To relax? entertain? cook? eat meals outdoors?
 How many people?
 Furniture cutouts help verify the size you need.
 Consider your budget.
-You might build your dream deck in stages as the average deck in New England costs $14,723.
-The good news is you can expect to recoup 70 to 80 percent of the cost of your deck when selling your home.
+You might build your dream deck in stages as the average deck in the US can cost between $16,766 and $22,426, depending on materials used.
+The good news is you can expect to recoup 60 to 65 percent of the cost of your deck when selling your home.

 Next you need to draw up plans and get them approved by your town’s building department.
 Building codes are for safety, i.e. to prevent decks from collapsing and injuring people.

 You want good access to your deck from inside your home (sliding patio door is most common) and outside (one or 2 sets of stairs from your driveway or other high traffic areas).
 You can enhance your deck with one/more of the following:

 - Railings (usually required if 18/more inches above ground); you’ve got lots of choices in materials (see below) and they can enhance your home’s exterior

 - Plan outdoor lighting to compliment your lifestyle